A PDF version of this online manual is available AudioTool - Online Manual - Bofinit Corporation.pdf .

-Each of the 1/3 octave band's current calibration values (deciBels correction, positive or negative) is shown in a white disc - when the you first calibrate, all values will be zero.
+Each of the 1/3 octave band's current calibration values (deciBels correction, positive or negative) is shown in a grey disc - when the you first calibrate, all values will be zero.
 The red disc shows the band currently being adjusted.
 If you double tap on the left hand side of the screen, the selected disc moves to the left.
 If you double tap on the right side of the screen, it moves to the right.

 Your aim is probably to move the discs so as to obtain a flat response, and match the overall SPL to that of an external meter, or to correct for any odd peaks or troughs your Android phone may exhibit in its frequency response.